Raising Good Conversationalists

 The more they do it the easier it will become.
 Do it over and over again.
 The first time you do this, even if you are simply doing it for yourself, will be the hardest.
 But anything that is new is awkward at first.
 Simply keep at it.
 Keep working on this with your children.

 Practice asking each other questions at family meals.
 Don’t give in to weariness.
 It takes years for this to become natural for some of us.
-Often we will not feel like caring for others.
+Often we will not feel like making the effort to care for others in this way.
 But we do it anyway because God has called us to reach out to others.
 We don’t live life by doing what we feel like but by doing what is right.

 I remember struggling for years to teach Allison, our first child, how to engage a guest at the dinner table.
 Most often she sat in stony silence the whole meal.